Ermek-dev/Python-test/README.md

 # Python-test
-python-sequrity.py is russian version,after i'll add a english version this program calculated your month,year costs
+python-sequrity.py is russian version,after i'll add a english version this program is calculating your month,year costs